A look into the lineage and landscape that shape my creative perspective.

 More stories over at

 I grew up in my mother's garden.
 It was here that I was enchanted by plants and flowers, and where I watched, with wonder, what hands can make and mend.
-Memories of my mama's hands, covered in dirt, deep in soil.
+Memories of her hands covered in dirt, deep in soil.
 Washing zucchini and tomatoes.
 Rolling and molding pasta from flour, eggs, and oil.
 Her hands braiding my hair, opening jars that seemed impossibly sealed.
 She was my original muse, her hands carrying stories of her creations.

 My own story is a blend of roots, a dance of wildly distinct cultures.
 My maternal lineage is from the Greek island of Lesvos, and from an early age, I tasted the poetry of our ancient language, the lyrical sensuality of Sappho, the slow rhythm and salty air of life near the sea.
 I remember the earthy smell of our garden after the rain and stories of stone washed with the sacredness of the gods.
 My curiosity of where certain words came from, always guiding me back to Greece.